Train travel to:

 Step 1: London to Istanbul

-The train journey from London or Paris to Istanbul takes 3 nights with daily departures, year-round.
-See the London to Turkey page for train times, fares and how to book.
+The train journey from London or Paris to Istanbul takes 3 nights with daily departures all year.
+See the London to Turkey page for train times, fares & how to book.

 Step 3: Damascus to Amman in Jordan

-There is (or at least was, see below) a wonderful train service from Damascus to Amman twice a week over the historic Hedjaz Railway.
+There was (see the update below) a wonderful train service from Damascus to Amman twice a week over the historic Hedjaz Railway.
 This train ride should not be missed, although if time presses there are also daily buses which are faster.
 Both options are explained below.
 There are buses and taxis from Amman to Petra.

 If you are new to independent travel, planning a trip like this can seem daunting, but it's not that difficult.
 This may help you can plan a journey like this: How to plan an itinerary & budget.

-A twice-weekly narrow-gauge train links (or at least used to link, see note on red background below) Damascus in Syria with Amman in Jordan, running over part of the famous Hedjaz Railway.
-This historic train ride costs a mere $4, even though buses are faster and run daily.
+A narrow-gauge train used to link Damascus in Syria with Amman in Jordan, running over part of the famous Hedjaz Railway, although it hasn't run since 2006.
+This historic train ride cost a mere $4, even though buses are faster and run daily.
 The Hedjaz line was originally built by the Turks to link Damascus with Medina in what is now Saudi Arabia, and it was the line attacked by T E Lawrence (Lawrence of Arabia) and the Arabs during the Arab Revolt in 1917.
 For more information about the history of the Hedjaz Railway, see http://nabataea.net/hejazad.html.

 Damascus ► Amman